tr8dr/tr8dr.github.io/_posts/2020-07-27-MLHardProblem1.markdown

     20 bars.
 Hence every feature row will have overlap with 40 other features (20 in the past + 20 in the future).
 Many ML algorithms will exploit the information leakage due to non-independence, creating an overfit model in training.
   * There are changes we can make to RandomForest, for example, which will help us overcome this problem.

+- __Biased data set__
+  * The data set used in this example is primarily showing prices rising over time (due to the "unnatural" and continual rise of the SPY over the last 10+ years).
+It would be better to have data which expresses equal weighted upward and downward trends.

 - __Wrong loss objective__
   * We would prefer to optimize for a better balance between TP and FP (precision), as opposed to balancing precision